bece21-mkenani/goal-mate/README.md

 * **Timer** Enable a student to keep track of number of hours spent during studying.

 * **Profile** Here there is achieve section to motivate students on their studies, study tips and  Stat sction to keep track, set notification features and also a tool for a student to set education level

+* **Study plan generator** a tool that is helping student to to be to set flexible time table, eliminating the need of having manual time table, it is an AI powered feature